Help & Support

 - We do not ask for donations.
 Instead, we rely on the proceeds from sales of each year’s Summit to help keep the event running.
 This is only a very small percentage of all Summit viewers since the vast majority attend for free.

-- We donate up to 50% of our proceeds to migraine charity partners, with over $25,000 USD going to charities across three continents over the last few years.
+- We donate up to 50% of our proceeds to migraine charity partners, with over $130,000 USD going to charities across three continents since inception.

 - The remaining proceeds go towards the costs and expenses, which include filming, video production, and editing.
 The resources, infrastructure, website, contractors, and team required to produce the Migraine World Summit is significant.